ExaScience/elprep/README.md

 		lispworks -build save-elprep-script.lisp

 Please ensure that the elPrep repository and its dependencies are visible to the asdf path of your LispWorks compiler.
-Also see our separate readme on [installing](https://github.com/ExaScience/elprep/blob/master/installing.md) for more detailed instructions.

 ## Compatibility